RenderKit/ospray/doc/api.md

 ![Orientation and Mapping of an HDRI Light.][imgHDRILight]

-Note that the currently only the [path tracer] supports the HDRI light.
+Note that the [SciVis renderer] only shows the HDRI light in the background (like an environment map) without computing illumination of the scene.

 ### Ambient Light